oa-labs/arc-ai-digital-ocean/docs/CLI.md

 ## License

-Part of the ArcAI Ocean project.
+Part of the ArcAI  project.